-In most cases, we need proof of your immigration status.
-We will try to help you if you need help getting proof.
+We may need proof of your immigration status.
+We will try to help if you need help getting proof.
 You do not have to give us proof of your status if you are:

-Can I get coverage if I am visiting or here without documentation?
+Can I get coverage if I am visiting or do not have documentation?

-Yes, you may get coverage for a medical emergency or a chronic condition which, if left untreated, could cause serious harm.
+Yes.
+You may get coverage for a medical emergency or a chronic condition which, if left untreated, could cause serious harm.
 Emergency care may include doctor visits, hospital care, prescriptions, mental health care and other needed services.
-Your doctor may need to provide information for you to get this coverage.
+Your doctor may need to give us information for you to get this coverage.

-Will you report me to the U.S. Citizenship and Immigration Services if I am here without documentation?
+Will you report me to U.S. Immigration and Customs Enforcement if I am here without documentation?